cgriffin332/Template-Engine-Employee-Summary332/README.md

 ## Description

-In this project I have created a command line application used to build a programming team based on user input that will then create an html file including the team roster.
-This application was built through test oriented programming using the npm package, jest.
+In this project I have created a command line application used to build a programming team.
+The app will take in user input and use it to create an html file of the team roster.
+This application was built through test driven development using the npm package, jest.
 The user is prompted to answer a number of questions based on the type of employee being created, and does this with the npm package, inquirer.

 ## Table of Contents